eliseprts/challenges/expenses-chart-component/README.md

 Create a bar chart component from scratch with the provided local JSON file and by using any tools to complete the challenge.

-Users should be able to:
+Users should be able to :

 - [x] View the bar chart and hover over the individual bars to see the correct amounts for each day
 - [x] See the highest bar highlighted in a different colour to the other bars